PyCQA/flake8-import-order/README.rst

-Classification of an imported module is achieved by checking the module against a stdlib list and then if there is no match against the ``application-import-names`` list.
-Only if neither of the lists contain the imported module will it be classified as third party.
+Classification of an imported module is achieved by checking the module against a stdlib list and then if there is no match against the ``application-import-names`` and ``application-package-names`` lists.
+Only if none of these three lists contain the imported module will it be classified as third party.

 ``I201`` only checks that groups of imports are not consecutive and only takes into account the first line of each import statement.
 This means